MMNetworks/myproxy/README.md

 There are multiple ways to run myproxy.
 One option is to run it under systemd.

-Create a myproxy.services file in $HOME/.config/systemd/user
+Create a myproxy.service file in $HOME/.config/systemd/user

 ```sh